 - Loss of taste or smell

-If you have two or more of the above symptoms, see the COVID-19 Testing Flyer for information on how to make an appointment for COVID-19 testing in Shawnee County.
+If you have one or more of the above symptoms, see the COVID-19 Testing Flyer for information on how to make an appointment for COVID-19 testing in Shawnee County.